CodeNow/sauron/README.md

 #### runnable:docker:events:start
 This event is when a container has started.
-In response we run `weave attach <containerId>` which adds the `ethwe` network interface to the container
+In response we run `weave attach <containerId>` which adds the `ethwe` network interface to the container If attach is successful `container.network.attached` event is published to rabbitmq If attach is not successful `container.network.attach.failed` event is published

 #### runnable:docker:events:die
 This event is when a container has died